Gearhungry logo.

 In broad terms, we can talk about two types of Ethernet switches, modular and fixed.

-Modular switches– give you all the expansion capabilities you need and are great for those looking to build a professional network.
+Modular switches – These give you all the expansion capabilities you need and are great for those looking to build a professional network.
 You can add more modules as your network grows without having to buy a new switch.
-This type of devices provide utmost flexibility but have exaggerated costs.
+These types of devices provide utmost flexibility but have exaggerated costs.
 Yes, the costs are justified by their complexity, but if you’re not planning to connect an entire neighborhood to your home network, a fixed switch could be a better starting point.

 We already discussed the managed vs. unmanaged switches above, but to sum it up:

-• Unmanaged switches: Are the most commonly used in home and small business networks.
+• Unmanaged switches - They are the most commonly used switches in home and small business networks.
 They are less expensive, but they can’t be modified or managed.
-However, most homeowners praise their simplicity.
-Plug them in, connect your devices, and forget they exist.
+However, this can be a huge plus as most homeowners love simplicity.
+You can just plug them in, connect your devices, and forget they exist.

-• Partially managed switches: Also known as smart switches, come with some bells and whistles, such as basic management features and the ability to create some levels of security for your network.
+• Partially managed switches - Also known as smart switches, these come with some bells and whistles, such as basic management features and the ability to create some levels of security for your network.
 However, the management interface is much simpler than a managed switch interface.
 Nevertheless, most smart switches will let you set up QoS and VLANs.

-• Managed switches: Provide the highest level of security and give you full management over your network.
+• Managed switches -They provide the highest level of security and give you full management over your network.
 They give you all the bells and whistles, and you can set up and configure virtually any part of your network.
-It’s easy to understand this option is also the costlier.
+It’s easy to understand why this option is also the most expensive (typically).
 They are ideal for organizations and also for growing networks.

 Besides the types above, we can also categorize switches based on their Power over Ethernet abilities or based on their standalone or stackable design.

-PoE switches – allow you to power devices such as a wireless access point or IP phone and transmit data to the device via the same cable.
+PoE switches – They sllow you to power devices such as a wireless access point or IP phone and transmit data to the device via the same cable.
 They offer great flexibility for a larger network and are especially handy in places where it’s difficult to reach a power outlet.

 Ethernet Switch FAQ